ionic-team/capacitor-docs/docs/main/guides/live-reload.md

 Finally, click the Run button to launch the app and start using Live Reload.

 > Be careful not to commit the server config to source control.

+On android, make sure to add `android:usesCleartextTraffic="true"` inside the `application` properties in `AndroidManifest.xml` or the app won't be able to connect via HTTP.